markoneill/ssa-daemon/README.md

 ## Using the SSA
 Go to the [User Documentation](docs/user-documentation.md) to see how to use the SSA and examples of the SSA usage.

+For administrators, see [Admin Documentation](docs/admin-documentation.md) to see the different admin options, what they do, and how to properly create a config file.

 Formal API specification will continue to be added to this README as well as [owntrust.org](https://owntrust.org) in the very near future.
 Eager users are encouraged to see our publication (linked above), [docs](docs/), code, or may contact us directly with questions.

 ## Status